gridaco/grida/extensions/scala-web/README.md

-# This extension is a fork from [vscode-scala-syntax](https://github.com/scala/vscode-scala-syntax) for github1s
+# This extension is a fork from [vscode-scala-syntax](https://github.com/scala/vscode-scala-syntax) for githubsurf

 # At present only languages features is reserved